|Current Module Downloads: Module C2 Activity Worksheet|

 Backing Up Your Work

 This area, adapted from the original “Storage & Geographic Location,” identifies the storage and backup activities required for project team members to maintain intellectual and physical access to digital files and information.
 Level 1 begins with the basic principle of maintaining more than one copy of your information and keeping those copies in separate storage locations.
+Maintaining multiple copies in multiple geographic locations is a relatively standard practice for disaster planning in archives and other custodial settings.
+We advocate this approach for actively developing projects as well, as human factors, such as accidental deletion or loss, pose a significant preservation threat.
+With only one copy in one location, these risks are exacerbated.
+Creating and updating distributed copies will dramatically decrease the risk of loss, whether that loss is caused by a spilled cup of coffee or a natural disaster at a larger scale.
 For more on this approach to file-level sustainability, you may wish to consult the LOCKSS: Lots of Copies Keep Stuff Safe project.

 Paying attention to your work in this area is particularly important if your files are stored on lots of heterogeneous media (such as floppy disks, CDs, and flash drives).
 In this case, it is important to consider consolidating your files as much as possible within a single primary storage system that can then be easily duplicated for the purposes mentioned above.
 For more explanation of why this is good practice, see Ricky Erway’s OCLC publication, “You’ve Got to Walk Before You Can Run: First Steps for Managing Born-Digital Content Received on Physical Media.”